WHY USE IEG THERMAL OPTICAL WINDOW INSERTS?

 The unique gasket around the perimeter is made of EPDM rubber and is resistant to extreme heat and cold, steam, ozone and weather conditions.
 It has an 85% memory retention.
 Because it is open and breathable, it reduces condensation.
 The stock color of the gasket is white but can be matched to almost any color through the extrusion process.

 The polycarbonate has optical clarity and comes in various thicknesses depending on orientation and size.
-Stock thicknesses are .060, .118 and .150 but a variety of thicknesses are available.
+Stock thicknesses range from .118mm to .150mm but a variety of thicknesses are available.

-The applications of IEG’s Window Insert is not limited to single windows alone.
-It can be applied to large window facings such as store fronts, insulating the entire “window wall”.
+The applications of IEG’s Window Inserts are not limited to single windows.
+They can be applied over large window spans such as store fronts, insulating the entire “window wall” where the mullions and sills of varying materials can often permeate the same as the glass they surround.

 IEG’s Window Insert is an affordable, convenient, “super efficient” way to insulate your windows.
 Installation is simple, quick and does not require demolition or construction.
 IEG’s Window Insert will improve the comfort level of any office or building, reduce its energy consumption and save money.